Mikel Arteta not following Mesut Ozil's Q&A - 'I don't have Twitter'

 Ozil's representatives are in talks with a number of clubs, including Fenerbahce and DC United, although the player's priority is to see out his Arsenal contract until the summer.

-Last week Arteta said the midfielder could leave in January if a deal was right for both player and club, and speaking ahead of their home match against Crystal Palace on Thursday, live on Sky Sports, the Arsenal manager said "nothing has changed from the last press conference".
+Last week Arteta said the midfielder could leave in January if a deal was right for both player and club, and speaking ahead of their home match against Crystal Palace on Thursday, live on Sky Sports, the Arsenal manager said the club are still trying to find the "right solution".

-He added: "Edu [technical director] and the club are having some conversations about the near future and long-term future.
-When we know something we will announce it."
+"Edu [technical director] and the club are having some conversations about the near future and long-term future.
+When we know something we will announce it," Arteta said.

+"We can resolve the situation one way or the other, it is always good to know what you are going to do, what is going to happen.
+I knew when we made that decision [to leave Ozil out of Arsenal's squads], the consequences that we could have.

 Trending